boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	The new project will contain just one JS project named **CordovaToDo (Tools for Apache Cordova)**.

-	Since the app will use Angular controls, you need to install the AngularJS libraries.
-Anyother framework, like backbound or WinJS, could have been used.
-After that you will add all other required files.
+	Since the app uses Angular controls, you will install the AngularJS libraries (though any other framework like backbound or WinJS could have been used).
+After that, you will add all other required files.

 	<a name="BuildCordovaAppStep2" />
 1. Open the **Package Manager console** (from the **Tools** menu, click **NuGet Package Manager** and then **Package Manager Console**).